What to Consider When Switching Property Managers

 In today’s competitive rental market, a vacant property may suggest issues such as maintenance concerns or overpricing.
 It can also be a sign that your current property manager isn’t quite up to the job.

-“It can mean they are not providing effective marketing and tenant placement strategies, making it time for a change,” Ms Brown said.
+“It can mean they are not providing effective marketing and tenant placement strategies, making it time for a change,” Ms Crampton said.

 As a landlord, the last thing you want is for your property to be sitting vacant for extended periods.
 Every day without a tenant is a loss of revenue.
 But you don’t just want anyone living in the property.